Admission Arrangements for Foundation Stage

 Induction for Parents and Children (Foundation Stage)

-Parents of children who have applied for admission to Layton in the September of the academic year in which their child is 5 and who are unfamiliar with the school are invited to view the school at work in the Autumn Term.
+Parents/carers of children who have applied for admission to Layton in the September of the academic year in which their child is 5 will be given information about how their child will start school with us.

 Induction for Parents and Children (Non-Routine Admissions)